Mark-Ball/MTG_rails_app/README.md

 - <strong>a purchase belongs to a listing
 - a listing has one purchase</strong>

 The last tables in the database structure are the active_storage_blobs and active_storage_attachments.
 The purpose of these tables is to store images which may be associated with either users or cards, meaning that the relationship is polymorphic.
 Active_storage_blobs contains the information on the image, such as its name and size in bytes.
 Active_storage_attachments contains the information that links these images to other tables.
-It does this by including a record attribute, which contains the name of the table the image is associated with.
+It does this by including a record column, which contains the name of the table the image is associated with.
 In our app, this will be either users or cards.
-Secondly it contains a record_id attribute which specifies which record the image is associated with.
+Secondly it contains a record_id column which specifies which record the image is associated with.
 Record and record_id together identify the table and id which the image is associated with.

 The relationships between users, cards, and images are:
-- <strong>a user has one image attached
+- <strong>a user has one attached image
-- a card has one image attached</strong>
+- a card has one attached image</strong>

 ## ERD

 Note: all tables have either a created_at, updated_at, or both columns which are automatically recorded.
 These have been excluded from the diagram.

 ![ERD](/docs/ERD.jpg)

-<strong>Figure X. MTG-marketplace ERD.</strong>
+<strong>Figure 8.
+MTG-marketplace ERD.</strong>

 ## Sitemap

 ![sitemap](docs/sitemap.jpg)

-<strong>Figure X. Trello board at end of Day 12</strong>
+<strong>Figure 9.
+MTG-marketplace sitemap</strong>

+## Features

+MTG-marketplace has the following features, which were developed based on the user stories above.

+- Users can buy and sell Magic cards
+- Anyone can view the listings, including the price and condition of individual listings
+- Anyone an search the listings for a specific card
+- The prices of all listings of the same card are displayed on the show page for that card
+- Users can edit or delete listings
+- A profile section allows users to save their information on the site
+- Security has been added to prevent users from editing or deleting listings which are not theirs, and accessing profiles which are not theirs
+- When listing a new card for sale, users can search a database of cards to fill their listing, rather than fill in all that information themselves
+- Secure payment through Stripe

 ## Target audience